billerickson/BE-Subpages-Widget/readme.txt

-You can customize the listing with the following filters: be_subpages_widget_args - modifies the arguments passed to wp_list_pages be_subpages_page_title - customize the page title
+You can customize the listing with the following filters: be_subpages_widget_args - modifies the arguments passed to wp_list_pages be_subpages_widget_display_override - determine when the widget is displayed be_subpages_widget_parents - customize the hierarchy used in querying subpages be_subpages_widget_title - customize the widget title be_subpages_page_title - customize the page title be_subpages_widget_class - customize the classes applied to pages

 Contributors:
 - [billerickson](http://profiles.wordpress.org/billerickson)